Maine Dental Assisting Training and Certification

 This unit will be an introduction to the methods of safe mounting and digital X-ray imaging.
 You’ll learn acceptable radiation safety levels.
 We’ll also review common errors, techniques, and control factors for x-ray imaging.
 Once reviewed, you’ll transition to practicing what you’ve learned.

 This course will teach you the basics of assisting by using four-handed dentistry.
 We’ll cover greeting, seating, preparing, and dismissing patients.
 You’ll master dental room set-up (including tray setup for specific dental procedures, instrument ID and transfer, care room break down, and instrument sterilization).
 You’ll develop your skills as a dental assistant here at New England School Of Dental Assisting.
 Our goal is to prepare you for a successful career where you can excel!

 This course will focus on exploring diagnostic materials.
-We’ll cover things like custom impression trays, alginate impressions, and pouring up and trimming casts.
+We’ll cover things like custom impression trays, and alginate impressions.
 You’ll also learn the basics of custom night-guards and whitening trays.

 Cardiopulmonary Resuscitation (CPR)